Télé Congo

 Télé Congo, derived from Télévision Congolaise, is the national television of the Republic of Congo.
-Founded on 28 November 1962 and started broadcasting operations in August 1963.
+Founded on 27 November 1962 with a three-day experimental service funded by French company OCORA, it started broadcasting operations in August 1963.
 It is the oldest television network in sub-Saharan Africa.
 As late as the 1970s, it operated on one transmitter in Brazzaville.